naren200/naren200.github.io/_projects/imc.md

 <img src="../imgs/projects/cob-Arena.png" alt="drawing" width="850"/>

 ## Objective
-The objective was to design an autonomous bot simulated using ROS and Gazebo to reach from the corner square to the center of an unknown maze in the shortest time.
+Design and implement a robotic system capable of efficiently and safely assisting in disaster site reconstruction, addressing challenges such as material handling, navigation, and sensor calibration.

-My team consisted of <a href="https://trunc8.github.io/">Siddharth Saha</a> and Shubham Agrawal.
-Led by Siddharth, our team won the competition completeling the track in minimum time with no penalities!
+My team consisted of <a href="https://www.linkedin.com/in/neeraj-kumar-gond-543092170/">Neeraj Gond</a>, <a href="https://www.linkedin.com/in/nikhil-anand-3164b818b/">Nikhil Anand</a>, <a href="https://naren200.github.io/">Narendhiran Saravanane</a>, and <a href="https://www.linkedin.com/in/neeraj-goyal-85067014b/">Neeraj Goyal</a>.
+Led by Narendhiran, our team won the competition completeling the track in minimum time with no penalities!

 Our implementation can be seen <a href="https://www.youtube.com/watch?v=PcbNQ-tVwQw">here</a> and the link the repository is <a href="https://github.com/trunc8/international-micromouse-techfest2020">here.</a>

-1) white line sensor:
-                line following
-                node detection
-                Black-White-Black following
-                zig zag line following   (time consuming & not effective)

-2) proximity sensor:
-                wall following
-                House/Block detection
-3) Servo motor:
-                Pick blocks
-                Place on different height (Low rise & High rise) 2 Servo arm design (effective & used) 1 servo arm design

 ## Hardware
-- Sensors
+1. Sensors
     - Proximity Sensor/ Sharp Sensor
     - White Line Sensor
-- Actuators
+2. Actuators
     - Geared DC Motor with Encoder
     - Servo Motors
-- Micro-Controllers
+3. Micro-Controllers
     - Atmega 2560 Development board
-- Miscellaneous
+4. Miscellaneous
     - LCD
     - L298N Motor Driver
     - Buzzers
     - Potentiometers

 ### Hardware Testing Before Assembly